Pyramid Management Group: 1980s

 These methods triggered controversy and lawsuits, and Pyramid became known for their conflicts with small business owners, residents, and environmentalists.
 A notable example of the latter is Pyramid's plan for construction of Crossgates Mall in a suburb just outside Albany, New York.
 Under subsidiaries, the company purchased parcels in the Pine Bush, one of the largest of the world's 20 remaining inland pine barrens.
 When revealed in 1978, residents and local environmentalists sued the company under the New York State Environmental Quality Review Act, intending to halt construction.
 While the mall was completed and opened in 1984, the environmentalists won a number of legal battles, establishing environmental case law.
 The battle resulted in the formation of environmental group Save the Pine Bush, which remains in active legal conflict over Pyramid-controlled properties in the Pine Bush nearly four decades later.

 According to a 1988 Boston Globe profile, the Pyramid Companies established a reputation not only as the biggest and fastest-growing builder of shopping malls around, but also as a corporate operator--aggressive, prolific and proud of it.
 One company executive referred to Pyramid's squadrons of young executives as "the Green Berets of mall-building."
-In order to plan, finance, construct, and litigate on behalf of these complex projects, corporate headhunters would recruit talented lawyers and M.B.A.s from prestigious colleges and universities, seeking those who would thrive in the company's intense, fast-paced environment and work any schedule necessary to complete a project.
-Many of the company's alumni would go on to establish their own development companies and legal firms around the country.

 1990s

 In 1998, Congel made an attempt to sell his shopping center empire to General Growth Properties for $4 billion.
 His eldest son held up the deal, resulting in disgruntled Pyramid partners, who ultimately sued and then settled for an undisclosed sum.
+However, Chase Manhattan Bank, which had obtained the right to broker the sale, had extended a $200 million dollar line of credit to Congel, of which Congel had used $113 million to finance the completion of Palisades Center in West Nyack, New York.
+Memos filed as evidence in the partners' lawsuit revealed that executives at Chase believed that Congel never intended to sell Pyramid's mall portfolio, and was merely using it as pretense to borrow money to shore up his company's finances, including the shortfall in the Palisades Center project, which had been budgeted at $323 million but wound up costing $595 million.

 It is believed that sometime in 2002, the company received an offer for $6 billion.